International Transdisciplinary Conference

 Almut’s professional career started with a state qualification as a speech therapist.
 Later she decided to study sports science and got the diploma in prevention and rehabilitation of sports, since then she works in health sports.
 2014 also began her path as a yoga teacher, nowadays she runs a yogastudio.
 Tango found her in 2009, now she teaches, TJ’s and organizes tango events, together with her husband Stefan.
 More about Almut.
 Contact Almut

-Stefan Knauß (Germany)
+Dr. Stefan Knauß (Germany)

 Stefan started dancing in 2007, DJing in 2009.
 As ‘Stefan OK’ he is an internationally traveling Tango-DJ.
 Stefan holds a doctorate in philosophy.
 He does research in sustainability science and social-ecological transformation.
 In tango he is looking for more sustainable concepts of personal growth, leadership and relationship.
 Together with his wife Almut and their two kids he lives in Halle (Germany).
 More about Stefan.
 Contact Stefan